piechartssuck/courses/content/tasks/_index.md

 ## Deliverables

 Throughout the course, you will have weekly opportunities that are incremental and intended to expand and refine your skill set culminating in set of final products[^1].
-Please include your name and submit all documents in either a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*
+You are free to submit as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*

 <div id="anchorwk2">